robertnurnberg/cdblib/Readme.md

 ## Usage

-By way of example, to small application scripts are provided.
+By way of example, three small application scripts are provided.

 * `pgn2cdb`